 As they begin the treatment, give them all the necessary support and visit them frequently to check on their treatment progress.
 Show them love and encourage them to complete the treatment.

 Learning About & Preparing for Aftercare Treatment.

-Getting your loved ones into the rehab for drug treatment may not be the final step in the journey towards getting them out of addiction.
+Getting your loved ones into rehab for drug treatment may not be the final step in the journey toward getting them out of addiction.
 In fact, the greatest task lies in taking care of them after treatment.
 Once out of rehab, most addicts need enough care to help them recover completely from addiction.
 If proper care is not given at this time, they are likely to get back into drugs and succumb to addiction.

 It is, therefore, essential that you learn about the best ways to support your loved ones in their newly found sobriety.
 Seek the help of professionals and perform every role in accordance with their advice.
-You can also seek the help of support groups such as Al-Anon, Alcoholics Anonymous among others.
+You can also seek the help of support groups such as Al-Anon, and Alcoholics Anonymous among others.
 These support groups have experienced personnel who will help your loved ones recover completely after going through rehab treatment.